cvariara/calculator/README.md

+# Calculator App
-# Calculator app made using HTML, CSS, and JavaScript
+Calculator App made using HTML, CSS, and JavaScript